Assignment 1: Socket Programming and Measurement

 - Subdirectories: contains the configuration settings for each device

-files that describe actions performed by devices when they are started.
+<device_name>.startupfiles that describe actions performed by devices when they are started.

-.
+To deploy a virtual network, move to the Kathara lab directory then type $ kathara lstart.
 Then the XTerm terminal connected to each virtual network device would appear.
-To terminate the deployment, type $ kathara lclean
+To terminate the deployment, type $ kathara lclean.
+Some useful kathara commands are summarized here.